Colm3na/polkapulse/README.md

 It shows (from inside to outside) session, era and day progress.
 Also show current block height and last finalized block.

+We are using Kusama instead Polkadot cause Polkadot is currently in PoA mode so there's no era change by now.

 The circle outside shadow/blur is dinamic and depends on the number of events included in the last block.
 That way you can visualize the network activity with a nice heartbeat.